 This is a pre-paid toll sticker that is placed on the windscreen of the car.
 All freeways (autobahn), federal highways (Bundesstraße) and expressways (Schnellstraßen) in Austria are cashless and a Vignette is required by all drivers to use the motorways.

-Police officers speak fluent English so there are no "lost in translation" moments when they are issuing the hefty fine, and you're handing over wads of Euros.
+Police officers speak fluent English so there are no "lost in translation" moments when they are issuing a hefty fine, and you're handing over wads of Euros.

 Don't try and dodge it.
-For peace of mind, purchase a Vignette at any petrol station, tobacconist (Tabak), automobile association, post office and border crossings.
+For peace of mind, purchase a Vignette at any petrol station, tobacconist (Tabak), automobile association, post office and border crossing.

 For further information go to http://www.asfinag.at/en

 If your vehicle is bigger than 3.5 tonnes (such as a motorhome or caravan), you will need another toll device to use the motorways and expressways.
 It's called a GO-Box and must also be attached to the windscreen of your vehicle.
 With a five Euro registration cost, and either post-pay or pre-pay options, it's money well spent.

 For further information go to http://www.go-maut.at.

 In the middle of Western Europe, Austria has mild summers and bone-rattling cold winters.
 But it's the snow-capped Alps that offer stunning landscapes and fantastic skiing.

 Like other road laws in Austria, non-compliance results in a hefty fine and in this case suspension of the vehicle.
 And you may find your insurance is null and void if the car you are driving is involved in an accident during this season without winter tires.

 Austria's roads and freeways are often being maintained and extended.
 As a result, there can be autobahn construction zones, particularly on the A-1 East/West Autobahn.
 Reduced lanes and two-way traffic in these zones have resulted in many fatal accidents in recent years.